OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 ## Assets, security and disaster recovery objectives

-Assets are context objects defined by the entity using CISO Assistant.
+Assets are context objects defined by the entity using Auditrex.
 They are optional, assessments can be done without using them.

 Assets are of type primary or supporting.
 A primary asset has no parent, a supporting asset can have parent assets (primary or supporting), but not itself.